Algonquin Park Seasons

 Four seasons of outdoor adventure

-“What is the best time of year to visit Algonquin Park?” is one of the most frequently asked questions by people planning canoe trips.
+“What is the best time of year to visit Algonquin Park?”
+That’s one of the questions most frequently asked by people planning canoe trips.
 There are two simple answers: 1) it depends, and 2) anytime.
 The long answer, however, goes into more detail.
-This page contains an overview of the four seasons of the year, thoughts on significant events like ice-out and bug season, plus links to weather forecasts for the Algonquin Park area.
+This page contains an overview of the area’s four annual seasons, thoughts on significant events like ice-out and bug season, plus links to weather forecasts for Algonquin Park.

 Over 33 years of record-keeping, the average ice-out date was April 30, the earliest was April 12, 1981, and the latest, May 15, 1972.
 A new ice-out record was set in 2012, when Lake Opeongo became ice-free on March 29.
 With such a wide range of potential dates, you now know why our staff have such difficulty answering that popular question, “When will the ice go out this year?”
 The best strategy for trip planning is to have a flexible schedule and route plan, keep your eye on the weather forecast, then phone us closer to your trip dates to get a better prediction.

-We post conditions reports, pictures and ice-out stories on our blog page.
-For an informative and up to date report on Canoe Lake conditions, visit the Canoe Lake ice-out page.
+We post condition reports, pictures and ice-out stories on our blog page.
+For an informative and up-to-date report on Canoe Lake conditions, visit the Canoe Lake ice-out page.
 Algonquin Park staff regularly post seasonal updates on access roads and general ice conditions under “News Bulletins” on the Algonquin Park home page.
 The Friends of Algonquin Park do a really good job of documenting ice-out conditions on their website and Facebook page.